 Hedges and banks

 Where there are no verges and the roads are immediately bordered by a bank or hedge, a single vertical swathe of seasonal growth will be cut.
 However, the majority of hedges bordering the highway are privately owned.
 Under Section 154 of the Highways Act 1980 landowners and occupiers have to maintain their boundary, except between 1 March and 31 July (bird nesting season) to make sure their hedge, tree or shrub does not obstruct highway users or lines of sight at junctions.
 Landowners must also remove any debris from the road surface to prevent nuisance and to stop it blocking surface water drainage systems.

 Under the Noxious Weeds Act 1959, certain noxious weeds, including ragwort, must be removed where they are reported as causing a nuisance to highway users or adjoining landowners.
-Other invasive species being treated by the County Council are Japanese Knotweed, Himalayan Knotweed, Himalayan Balsam and Giant Hogweed.
+Other invasive species that we treat are Japanese Knotweed, Himalayan Knotweed, Himalayan Balsam and Giant Hogweed.
 If you know where these may be growing, please contact us and we will deal with it appropriately.

 When we carry out all environmental works we seek to protect wildlife on roadside verges, while maintaining road safety.
 This is consistent with the Somerset Highways Biodiversity Manual.